Extremely Expensive Weapon Systems Are Effectively Non-Existent

 Now consider recent reports about the multitude of problems facing expensive weapon systems such as the F-22, F-35 and the “Long-Range Strike Bomber“.
 It seems that almost every major weapon program in the developed world is creating weapons that are much more expensive and less capable than promised.
 I would go so far as to wonder if these weapons would ever be used in a future conflict due to issues with cost and reliability, let alone the lack of the right type of enemy.

 Before we go any further, let me be clear about one thing.
 Significant cost overruns, serious teething problems and delivering less than promised is hardly new in the area of new weapons systems.
 Infact, it is almost seen as normal.
-What is somewhat new is the cost of weapon systems increasing to a level where using them is more than not using them.
+What is somewhat new is the cost of weapon systems increasing to a level where using them is much more expensive than not using them.

 Let me explain the concept by using the F-22 as an example.
 Can you think of any scenario where the overall cost and risk of using the F-22 in a combat role is a feasible option? and does the USA have enough of them to make a difference?
 Now ask yourself- is spending over 70 billion on a weapon system that has a history of multiple severe glitches really worth it?
 Isn’t a weapon system that is too expensive to use almost as good as one that does not exist?
 Contrast this with aircraft such as the F-4s, F-14s, F-15s, F-16s, F-18s which were still cheap and plentiful enough to use.